-The emotion experience and other cognitive activities are not separate, independent and distinctive processes, but should be conceptualized as a gradient in the interaction between cognitive activities (i.e. thoughts, memories, beliefs, etc.) [5].
-"Brain structures at the heart of neural circuitry for emotion (e.g., the amygdale) impact cognitive processing from early attention allocation through perceptual processing to memory" [5, p.
+The emotion experience and other cognitive activities are not separate, independent and distinctive processes, but should be conceptualized as a gradient in the interaction between cognitive activities (i.e. thoughts, memories, beliefs, etc.) [6].
+"Brain structures at the heart of neural circuitry for emotion (e.g., the amygdale) impact cognitive processing from early attention allocation through perceptual processing to memory" [6, p.
 390].
 It seems not possible to explain how neural activities instantiates emotions if we conceptualize emotions as an independent cognitive process.

 If we assume that emotions are perceived as important aspects in relation with other cognitive functions than we could go so far to conceptualize emotions as the appearance of these cognitive processes to our conscious.
-This is an internal perception loop about the own mental and bodily states [10, 41].
-If we assume further that the information processing capacity of the unconscious is several magnitudes higher than the conscious, and both systems are somehow separate systems, I have to answer the question how do these two systems communicate with each other.
-My idea is that emotions can play this role as the 'voice of the unconscious' in telling the conscious the solutions found in a high dimensional space.
+This is an internal perception loop about the own mental and bodily states [11, 47].
+If we assume further that the information processing capacity of the unconscious is several magnitudes higher than the conscious, and both systems are somehow separate systems, we have to answer the question how do these two systems communicate with each other.
+Our idea is that emotions can play this role as the 'voice of the unconscious' in telling the conscious the solutions found in a high dimensional space.
+Anecdotal evidence shows that excellent ideas (i.e. Eureka experiences) are accompanied by very positive emotions.
+This is a way of our unconscious telling us something great is happening [48].
+We see emotions as the conscious experiences of affect based on unconscious complex internal states and processes.
+This unconscious processing ends in an emotion as the result of a high dimensional optimization process to be further processed by the conscious part.
 But these emotions are not only to inform the conscious, they also communicate to the social context around us.
-Our whole body language is also part of the emotional expression space for the adjustment of social relations [10].
+Our whole body language is also part of the emotional expression space for the adjustment of social relations [11, 49].

-Applying this view to the design of entertainment systems, in particular entertainment robots with human like behavior, I recommend implementing a high dimensional processing unit (mainly sensor data input related to models of the systems itself as of the environment) that maps the found solution of situated forecasting into a low dimensional action control unit, instead of implementing a separate emotion unit [3-4].
+Applying this view to the design of entertainment systems, in particular entertainment robots with human like behavior, we recommend implementing a high dimensional processing unit (mainly sensor data input related to models of the systems itself as of the environment) that maps the found solution of situated forecasting into a low dimensional action control unit, instead of implementing a separate emotion unit [4-5].
 This mapping is 'colored' as emotions, primarily for external purposes in social communication expressed via the nonverbal behavior of the entertainment system.
+In this sense non-verbal expressions are communicating directly to the unconscious of the 'social' environment.